Nonprofit & Association Language Access Compliance Guide: ADA, Title VI & Accessibility Explained

 For nonprofits and professional associations, the mission is everything.
 Whether you are providing essential social services, advocating for policy changes, or connecting professionals across an industry, your goal is to serve people.
 However, if language barriers exist, you may unintentionally exclude the very populations you aim to help.

 Prioritizing language access isn't just about expanding your reach—it is often a legal necessity.
 Laws like Title VI of the Civil Rights Act of 1964 and the Americans with Disabilities Act (ADA) set strict standards for organizations, especially those receiving federal funding.
-Fortunately, innovative tools like AI translation and live captioning from Wordly allow nonprofits to meet these obligations efficiently, ensuring that budget constraints don't stand in the way of inclusivity.advances in AI translation and captioning from companies like Wordly are transforming how enterprises can meet these obligations at scale.
+Fortunately, innovative tools like AI translation and live captioning from Wordly allow nonprofits to meet these obligations efficiently, ensuring that budget constraints don't stand in the way of inclusivity.
+Advances in AI translation and captioning from companies like Wordly are transforming how nonprofits and associations can meet these obligations at scale.

-Ensuring Compliance with ADA and Title VI of the Civil Rights Act
+How can nonprofits comply with ADA and Title VI of the Civil Rights Act?

 Navigating the legal landscape can be complex for charitable organizations, but understanding two key statutes is essential: the ADA and Title VI.